An American Christian Chapter II — The Joneses

 Devon’s height, or lack thereof, was a very sore spot for him.
 All his peers were at least 6'1" if not taller, and his 5'9" stature became an intense focus.
 He compensated for this by working out non-stop.
 He packed on muscle and made sure that people knew it.
 He never missed an opportunity to take his shirt off, no matter the situation.
 He obsessed about his abs, doing upwards of 1,000 sit-ups a day, but never getting the definition he longed-for.
 His gym routine was his second priority in life, barely trailing his focus on ministry.
 Devon’s desire for God and prophetic* yearnings was beyond intense.
 He spent hours in prayer and biblical study, often writing sermon after sermon, prophetic word after prophetic word.
 Devon’s ability to focus on something and achieve his goal was uncanny.
 He is still an incredibly dedicated person.

 *Prophecy is highly subjective and rarely accurate.
 When things come true, Evangelicals hail the word as proof of God.
 When it’s false, they say God is mysterious, or the prophet must have misinterpreted Him.
 “People are fallible, and God is never wrong.”
 Prophetic words are often extraordinarily vague or a broad translation of what “God is feeling” about a situation.
 It is often called a Word of Wisdom, or more colloquially a Word.
+In reality, they’re nothing more than a mix of intuition and guesswork.

 I’ve watched Devon rage at more sporting activities than I care to mention.
 During my third year in MC, our entire team would go to the gym once a week to play wallyball.
 It was a highlight for almost everyone and at least a break for the rest.
 We all got a chance to relax a bit and play a dumb game.
-Teams were different every time, and while some people, like Devon and a few others, were focused on winning, the rest of us were content to throw a ball around.
-Since we were all broken down into teams of four, we would play short games in different courts and switch off when the game ended.
+Teams were different every time, and while some people, like Devon and a few others, were focused on winning, the rest of us were content to smack a ball around.
+Since we were all broken down into teams of four, we would play short games on different courts and switch off when the game ended.
 We were scheduled to play for 90 minutes at the end of our day before going home.

-On this particular outing, my team happened to be having an excellent run.
+On one particular outing, my team happened to be having an excellent run.
 We had won every game that day, and we were enjoying it immensely.
 We had beat Devon’s team twice already, and this was not something that would stand.
 Devon had decided that we were “prideful” and that a lesson needed to be taught.
 So, he made everyone stay late.
 And we had to keep playing until we lost.
 Every team cycled through, and we continued to play them without a break until we lost from pure exhaustion.

 Devon then came in and told us, “See, you aren’t so great, after all.”
 We were never allowed to all be on the same team again.
 His pettiness cost everyone an extra 40 odd minutes of their already brutally long day, and no one left that gym feeling good.
 Raymond’s team had been the one to best us, and he seemed just as happy about it as Devon.
 Competition, friendly or otherwise (mostly otherwise), was at the core of the Jones boys.
 There was no room for anything else.
 They were not content allowing someone to be better.
 Ever.
 I tell this story to help give you an understanding of Devon’s pettiness.
 As these articles go on, it will help provide context to many of the issues I bring up.